Aside from that beautiful beach, we've got some cheap, cheerful, and sometimes even free things to do in Panama City Beach.

 The spring leads to the Econfina River, which you can explore as well.
 At the recreation area, there are plenty of picnic tables as well as a few covered pavilions.

-If you ever wanted to see how the rich and famous vacation at the beach, take a drive along Scenic 30A Drive.
+Have you ever wanted to see how the rich and famous vacation at the beach?
+Then take a ride along Scenic 30A Drive.
 This road is home to some of the most expensive residences in the area.
 Along the way, you’ll find many small towns with shopping areas and public parking.
 Keep it cheap by window shopping or just enjoying the fancy buildings.

 Cheap Places to Eat in Panama City Beach